$3,100,000Pressure sore death

 $1,250,000Repeated fall injuries

+Nursing home injuries can have a profound and lasting impact on elderly residents.
 When you have a loved one moved to a nursing home, you’re entrusting the staff there to protect and care for them.
 Whether they’re there for a short-term stay or longer, you expect them to receive the highest quality of care.
-Unfortunately, there are many incidents of residents being injured while at a facility.
+Unfortunately, far too many residents are being injured while at a facility.

-Sometimes, these injuries are caused by negligent behavior or intentional.
-Knowing the most common types of nursing home injuries can help you better protect and advocate for your loved one.
+Sometimes, these injuries are caused by negligent behavior and other times, they may even be intentional.
+Knowing the most common nursing home injuries can help you better protect and advocate for your loved one.
+You deserve to be compensated for injuries that occur while in a nursing home; we can help.

 These injuries can result from accidents, staff negligence, systemic failures, or intentional abuse.
-Even accidental injuries or those caused by environmental hazards can likely be prevented with proper attention and care.
+However, proper attention and care can likely prevent accidental injuries or those caused by environmental hazards.

 The Role and Quality of Care Nursing Homes Should Provide

-Every nursing home is responsible for providing professional, compassionate, and comprehensive care to residents.
-Any care provided is designed to maintain or improve the residents’ health issues, dignity, and overall quality of life.
+Every nursing home is responsible for providing residents with professional, compassionate, and comprehensive care.
+Any care provided is designed to maintain or improve the residents’ health, dignity, and overall quality of life.
 This can include:

 • Proper medication management